Table of Contents

 - The serial number of the firearm along with the new owner’s fingerprints and a photo of the new owner

 - An NFA tax stamp costing $200

-With a gun trust, the new owner can avoid having to send in fingerprints and photos, and they can also avoid the CLEO signature.
+With a gun trust, the added trustee can avoid having to send in fingerprints and photos.
 Getting these steps out of the way greatly simplifies the buying process for people who want to own a suppressor without waiting months for the paperwork to clear.

 Consult a lawyer near you to arrange for your gun trust to be filed or discuss with Silencer Central on how to obtain a FREE South Dakota Gun Trust.
 Best of all, this trust can be used to procure other firearms and regulated accessories, so a one-time arrangement can benefit the sale of all your other suppressor purchases down the road!

 Silencer Central can help you transfer your new suppressor to your trust through our knowledge and experience, we have completed over 15,000 silencer transfers into NFA Gun Trusts.
 We have helped countless individuals in the Midwest get their trusts setup correctly and use them to purchase Class 3 toys.
 We can even help you modify the gun trust in the future as state laws change.
 Visit our FAQ page to learn more.

 Buy Your Suppressor from a Trusted South Dakota FFL Dealer

 We make buying a silencer as easy as 1-2-3 with a simplified process that isn’t intimidating.
 Dealing with the government and their regulations is enough to discourage even the most savvy shooting enthusiast.
 Silencer Central makes it simple to own a silencer.
 We do all the work for you by helping you select the right silencer for you, managing all paperwork digitally and shipping to your front door once approved!

 You can select from the best suppressor brands including BANISH Suppressors, and we can help you choose the silencer that’s right for you.